weberdak/hybrid-method/README.md

 The [sln_cs.tbl](examples/sln/input/sln_cs.tbl), [sln_dc.tbl](examples/sln/input/sln_dc.tbl) and [sln_cs_gly.tbl](examples/sln/input/sln_cs_gly.tbl) restraint files are now ready to be used as inputs for XPLOR-NIH.

-Sometimes it may be desirable to reserve a portion of the oriented restraints to be back-calcuated from the structures without applied forces.
+Sometimes it may be desirable to reserve a portion of the oriented restraints to be back-calculated from the structures without applied forces.
 This can help identify issues with over fitting.
 If this is desired, the restraint files output from above can be processed further by the [rfree.py](helpers/rfree.py) helper script:

 	python3 rfree.py -i ossnmr_cs.tbl ossnmr_dc.tbl ossnmr_cs_gly.tbl -r 20

-This will randomly reserve (-r) 20% of the CSA and DC restraints for cross-validation and produce 5 output files: [sln_cs.free.tbl](examples/sln/input/sln_cs.free.tbl), [sln_cs.work.tbl](examples/sln/input/sln_cs.work.tbl), [sln_dc.free.tbl](examples/sln/input/sln_dc.free.tbl), [sln_dc.work.tbl](examples/sln/input/sln_dc.work.tbl), and [sln_cs_gly.work.tbl](examples/sln/input/sln_cs_gly.work.tbl).
+This will randomly reserve (-r) 20% of the CSA and DC restraints for cross-validation and produce 5 additional files: [sln_cs.free.tbl](examples/sln/input/sln_cs.free.tbl), [sln_cs.work.tbl](examples/sln/input/sln_cs.work.tbl), [sln_dc.free.tbl](examples/sln/input/sln_dc.free.tbl), [sln_dc.work.tbl](examples/sln/input/sln_dc.work.tbl), and [sln_cs_gly.work.tbl](examples/sln/input/sln_cs_gly.work.tbl).

 #### Step 3: Prepare additional restraints for helical segments